Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Introduction

 \section{Introduction}

-In the realm of power grids, stringent quality standards are the foundation for ensuring a stable and reliable supply of energy that meets the evolving needs of consumers.
-The intricate challenges posed by factors such as the optimization of distributed generators, the refinement of transmission and distribution systems, and the advancement of energy storage technologies are driving the continuous improvement of smart grid technologies \citep{moh:etal:22}.
-As a result, operating within a complex electricity market is highly reliant on electricity price forecasts.
-These forecasts enable strategic bidding by market participants and influence daily operations and long-term investments \citep{pou:etal:24}.

-Recent events such as the COVID-19 pandemic and geopolitical changes in Europe and the Middle East have added instability to an already volatile market.
-As a result, it has become more important than ever to have an accurate short-term forecast of electricity prices to support risk management and decision-making.
-Day-ahead forecasts of electricity prices are crucial for the short-term transactions that take place in the day-ahead, intraday or balancing markets and play a central role in the day-to-day operations of the market \citep{may:tru:18,kat:zie:18}.
-They not only allow the adjustment of long-term positions, but also provide a reference point for OTC trading and settlement.
+Recent events such as the COVID-19 pandemic and geopolitical risks in Europe and the Middle East have added instability to an already volatile power market.
+As a result, accurate short-term price forecasting has become more important than ever before.
+With intraday volatility reaching even up to 690 EUR (for German EPEX market), day-ahead predictions have become critical for daily operations in the day-ahead, intraday or balancing markets.
+Accurate day-ahead price forecasts are critical for market participants to make informed decisions about their bidding strategies \citep{nar:zie:22}.
+If participants have a reliable price forecast, they can adjust their bids accordingly and increase their chances to execute profitable transactions.